-At KHNES we follow the advice in the Mainstream Core Standards and the home schools on how to adapt the curriculum and the learning environment for pupils with SEND.
+At TRS we follow the advice in the Mainstream Core Standards and the home schools on how to adapt the curriculum and the learning environment for pupils with SEND.
 We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in statements of SEND/EHCP.
-Where appropriate, KHNES can provide hub, tuition and a modified curriculum in order to support pupil progress.
+Where appropriate, TRS can provide a smaller school environment, tuition and a modified curriculum in order to support pupil progress.
 This change of provision must be presented to our referral panel and considered on merit from the evidence provided.
 Our curriculum is specifically design to support engagement in education and preparation for specific learning experiences.
-Pupils attending KHNES study a curriculum that comprises of English, Mathematics, Science, ICT, Citizenship, Enrichment, home school optional subjects in KS4 and Physical Education.
-Pupils on tuition or the online learning programme have a modified curriculum dependant on the need of the pupil which includes English, Maths and Science.
-Students are entered for exams at a level that is appropriate to their needs ranging from functional skills to GCSE.
+Pupils attending TRS study a curriculum that comprises of English, Mathematics, Science, Citizenship, Enrichment, Personal Finance, home school optional subjects in KS4 and Physical Education.
+Pupils working remotely have a modified curriculum dependent on the need of the pupil which includes English, Maths and Science.
+Pupils are entered for exams at a level that is appropriate to their needs ranging from functional skills to GCSE.
 During the delivery of lessons differentiation is vital to the academic progress of our pupils.
-Teachers are aware of the pupils with SEND needs in their classroom, via the SEND register as well as the SEND pupil snap shot, assessment centre profiles, subject intervention sheets and make appropriate plans for those student's needs.
+Teachers are aware of the pupils with SEND needs in their classroom, via the SEND register as well as the SEND pupil snapshot, assessment centre profiles and subject intervention sheets and make appropriate plans for those students' needs.

-5.7b How the service enables pupils with SENs to engage in activities of the KHNES (including physical activities) together with children who do not have SENDs
+5.7b How the service enables pupils with SEND to engage in activities of the TRS (including physical activities) together with children who do not have SEND

-All clubs, educational visits and activities offered to pupils at KHNES are available to pupils with SEND either with or without an EHCP.
-Activities are risk assessed and where it is necessary, the service will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity.
+All clubs, educational visits and activities offered to pupils at TRS are available to pupils with SEND either with or without an EHCP.
+Activities are risk assessed and where it is necessary, the service will use the resources available so they can provide additional adult support to enable the safe participation of the pupil in the activity.